dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 3. check that the token is not expired and that the signing key of the issuer is valid (`ValidateLifetime = true`);
 4. verify that the key used to sign the incoming token is part of a list of trusted keys (`ValidateIssuerSigningKey = true`).

 In addition, we specify the values for the issuer, the audience and the signing key.
-These values are stored in the `appsettings.json` file and, as such, accessible via `Configuration` object:
+We can store these values in the `appsettings.json` file to make them accessible via `Configuration` object:

 ```js
 //appsettings.json